kensak/YaClaw/README.md

 ### Step 5: Test it

 Send a message in your configured Discord / LINE channel.
 If the AI replies, you're good to go!

 ---

+## Commands

+Only available when both the CLI agent and the channel support it.
+Each command displays a list of options and prompts the user to choose one.

+- /sessions — switch to a different session
+- /ai_models — change the AI model
+- /modes — change the agent mode
+- /reasoning_efforts — change the reasoning effort level

+---